sagemath/sagewiki_to_gh-2022-10-10/days73.md

 people: Charles

-Using Weirstrass function one can find explicit formulas for quadratic differentials on tori1: CHARLES PICTURES TO COME!
+Using Weirstrass function one can find explicit formulas for quadratic differentials on tori

 {{attachment:Charles-gen_meromorphic_p0_z0.87_0.72I.png}}